wenealves10/wenealves10/README.md

 <p align="justify">"Nothing in this world beats good old persistence.
 Talent does not.
 Nothing is more common than talented failures.
 Genius does not overcome.
 Unrecognized geniuses are practically a cliché.
 Education does not exceed.
 The world is full of fools. educated.
 Persistence and determination alone are powerful."</p>

-- 🔭 &nbsp; I’m currently learning React Native Application Development
+- 🔭 &nbsp; I’m currently learning Node.js and React.js for web applications.
 - 🤔 &nbsp; Exploring new technologies and developing software solutions and quick hacks.
 - 🎓 &nbsp; Studying Computer Science, computer programming and Mathematics.
 - 💼 &nbsp; Android developer, Front End and Back End developer.